tud-hri/joan/README.md

 ## Licensing and reference

-JOAN is developed by a team of the Human-Robot Interaction group of Cognitive Robotics at Delft University of Technology.
+JOAN is developed by a team (Joris, Olger, Andre, and Niek -> JOAN) of the Human-Robot Interaction group of Cognitive Robotics at Delft University of Technology.

 Please see our license if you want to use our framework.